Lebanon, Syria, Egypt sign gas import agreement | Headlines

 To ease the power crunch, a plan was floated last year for Lebanon to receive electricity from Jordan and natural gas from Egypt, both via Syria, which would add up to 700 MW to Lebanon's grid.
 The World Bank had agreed to provide financing if Lebanon enacts long-awaited power sector reforms to reduce waste and boost tariff collection.

 Lebanon's cabinet passed a broad electricity reform plan in March but has yet to implement key components.
-The transmission through war-ravaged Syria had also prompted concerns about exposure to U.S. sanctions under the wide-ranging 2019 Caesar Act, which penalises anyone dealing with the government in Damascus.
+The transmission through war-ravaged Syria had also prompted concerns about exposure to U.S. sanctions, which penalise anyone dealing with the government in Damascus.

 U.S. officials say they have given countries "pre-clearance" to engage in talks without the spectre of sanctions but could only fully determine compliance once contracts were signed.
 Fayad said he hoped the new deal would pave the way for World Bank financing and U.S. sanctions waivers, saying "I think we did everything that they asked for."